NCAR/dart-developers-guide/src/ideal-rotary-phone.md

 # Github Playground

 Ideal-rotary-phone is a no-consequence repo for trying out Github features.
-It is a good place to practice pull reviews.
+It is a good place to practice branching and pull reviews.

-The repository is visible only to members of the NCAR Github organization.
+The repository is visible only to members of the DART Github team and the occcasional intern or student.

 <https://github.com/NCAR/ideal-rotary-phone>